eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/camera-control.md

 };
 ```

-We add such a state to our `Application` class.
+We then add this struct as a state in our `Application` class.

 ```C++
 // In the declaration of class Application